FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/power_distr/power-distr.rst

 considerations.
 All teams must ensure their COTS USB Battery Pack:

 - Is manufactured by a reputable brand.
-- Is within standard Watt-hour capacity limits.
+- Is within allowed Watt-hour capacity limits.
 - Includes standard safety features.
 - Is secured on the Robot.
 - Has unused ports covered.